borkshop/js/jspit/stream.md

 ## Done

+Finished out sporadic progress made over the last couple days: the demo now renders exclusively from the subjective (meme) plane, with light values copied in from the objective plane.

+Made actor lighting optional and not a special case; now the page stylesheet must add a `--lightInit` to movers if desired.

+Recolored the template domgeon demo over HSL space, rather than a limited discrete palette.

+# Week Ending 2020-11-21

+Reworked FOV system to work by copying tiles into a subjective plane of "meme" tiles, while the underlying "solid" plane remains hidden; supporting notes:

+- added plane structure within `TileGrid`, allowing tiles to be categorized and styled along such grouping; this allows things like full-plane occlusion, parallax translation, and z-index tiers.
+- fixed initial flash of unlit tiles, and made the domgeon demo start out centered on the `@` rather than panning in by accident.
+- reduced FOV/lighting computation to happen as-needed rather than every frame
+- made movement keys persistent through local storage, allowing user customization; with no settings UI yet, users are welcome to edit their `localStorage` JSON directly ;-)
+- added a config data shape, afforded through the `DOMgeon` constructor for page-level customization of things like default movement buttons
+- fixed light falloff model to be circular, rather than quadrant-depth based
+- simplified common page setup, dropping explicit header/footer elements
+- fixed view move animation and easing
+- sorted actor switch actions by distance

+## 2020-11-20

 Finished initial pass at a subjective plane for the player: FOV update now copies tiles into a subjective "meme" plane, which gets composited with the objective source plane.
 Missing meme tiles get moved into a long term store